-The SHSU Drug Awareness and Prevention program is a three-part program to inform students and employees about:
+The SHSU Drug Awareness and Prevention program is intended to inform students and employees about:

-- 1. Health risks involved in the use of illicit drugs and the abuse of alcohol, which often result in poor health and premature death. - 2.
-Help is available to all SHSU students and employees for drug and alcohol counseling, treatment, and rehabilitation. - o Students may contact the SHSU Counseling Center at (936) 294-1720 for help regarding substance abuse and addiction issues. - o All Sam Houston State University faculty, staff and family members have access to the University of Texas Employee Assistance Program (UTEAP).
+- 1. Health risks associated with the use of illicit drugs and the abuse of alcohol, which often result in poor health and premature death. - 2.
+Help is available to all SHSU students and employees for drug and alcohol counseling, treatment, and rehabilitation. - o Students may contact the SHSU Counseling Center at (936) 294-1720 for referrals to community resources regarding help for substance abuse and addiction issues. - o All Sam Houston State University faculty, staff and family members have access to the Employee Assistance Program (EAP).
 One of the services an EAP provides is referral to Substance Abuse Professionals for assistance to help resolve issues related to alcohol and drug problems.
 To schedule an appointment call (800) 346-3549. - 3.
 Sanctions include fines and/or imprisonment for violation of local, state, or federal drug laws.
 SHSU upholds laws, which prohibit the possession, use, or distribution of controlled substances.
 Anyone who is found to be in violation of these laws will be referred to the appropriate legal authority for prosecution.
 More details about SHSU discipline and the penalties under state and federal law are in the SHSU Annual Security Report.
-The SHSU 2023 Annual Security & Fire Safety Report is posted on the website.
+The SHSU 2024 Annual Security & Fire Safety Report is posted on the website.